 The LinenSpa 8” is a hybrid mattress with a sleek and streamlined design that includes memory foam over a traditional coil unit.

 What’s stands out?
 By incorporating more classic and streamlined design components, Linenspa is able to offer their 8-inch mattress for an exceptional price.
 Memory foam and coils combine in a way that should keep your back supported while your pressure points melt into the memory materials.

 - This mattress is listed as Medium-Firm, which should work well for most sleeping positions because it offers a more versatile blend of materials.

 Should You Buy a Mattress That’s Cheaper than $300?

 To make their products cheaper, companies have to take shortcuts to achieve a lower price point.
 If you think about it, the same principle applies to most products, whether it’s a car or a coffeemaker.
-In general, you get what you pay for” is famous for a reason, though there are a few exceptions for mattresses, which we outlined in the previous section.
+The phrase “you get what you pay for” is famous for a reason, though there are a few exceptions for mattresses, which we outlined in the previous section.